-Against a challenging backdrop, financially and politically, the council has been able to develop a robust response to the climate emergency declaration of 2019 and create a pipeline of projects to accelerate delivery in line with their emergency targets.
-As the target dates get closer, they are building capacity to continue the growth of projects that support the emergency response and will continue to deliver at greater pace.
+Against a challenging backdrop, financially and politically, Northumberland County Council has developed a robust response to their climate emergency declaration of 2019 and created a pipeline of projects to accelerate delivery in line with their targets.

 The challenge faced by Northumberland County Council has been to deliver a suite of financially viable energy saving measures across the Council’s estate in order to reduce CO2 emissions and futureproof buildings.
 This work has taken place since 2011 against a backdrop of political change and an increasing acknowledgement of climate change as a priority, culminating in the Council declaring a climate emergency in 2019.
 With no formal ownership of the climate change agenda, work over the last decade has been driven by the commercial benefits, with emissions savings only becoming a priority later.